-Skip to main content
+Skip to content

-When a person, a server action, and an AI agent can all write to the same row, you need one write path that stops them from clobbering each other.
+When two agents, a server action, and a person can all write to the same row, you need one write path that stops them from clobbering each other.
 Ablo gives you exactly one: load the row, claim it while you work, update it, and wait for confirmation.
 This page walks through that path and the few primitives behind it.
-Here’s the whole path in one block — claim a row, update it inside the claim, and let the claim release when your callback returns:

-const report = await ablo.weatherReports.retrieve({ id: 'report_stockholm' });
+const report = await ablo.weatherReports.get({ id: 'report_stockholm' });

 await using claim = await ablo.weatherReports.claim({ id: 'report_stockholm' });

-await ablo.weatherReports.update({ id: claim.data.id, data: { status: 'ready' }, wait: 'confirmed' });
+await ablo.weatherReports.update({ id: claim.data.id, data: { status: 'ready' } });

 Claims don’t lock.
 If another writer holds the row, claim waits for them, re-reads the fresh row, then hands it to you — so two writers serialize instead of clobbering.